kyma-project/website/content/blog-posts/2021-12-03-release-notes-2.0/index.md

 ## Service Management

-### Service Catalog deprecation
+### Service Catalog deprecation update

-As we deprecated Service Catalog, in Kyma 2.0 we recommend using service operators for Service Management.
+As we announced the [deprecation of Service Catalog](https://kyma-project.io/blog/2021/6/2/release-notes-123/#service-management) in Kyma 1.23 Dhahran release, in Kyma 2.0 we recommend using service operators for Service Management.
 These are the examples of service operators provided by hyperscale cloud providers that you can use:
 - [Google Cloud](https://cloud.google.com/config-connector/docs/how-to/getting-started)
 - [Azure](https://github.com/Azure/azure-service-operator)
 - [AWS](https://github.com/aws-controllers-k8s/community)